 8. Supervisors and managers can keep an eye on key calling metrics, such as call frequency, call volume and average call duration.
 This data can be used for performance management and resource allocation.
 For example, if the support team is getting flooded with calls on Mondays, then more staff can be added to ease the burden.
 Or, if a specific support team member is regularly spending 30% more time on calls vs. his colleagues, then he can receive additional coaching or training.

 A Final Word

-Tools like a VoIP phone system don’t just make business more effective and efficient, but they re-invent the work experience and take it to a whole new level.
+Tools like a cloud phone system don’t just make business more effective and efficient, but they re-invent the work experience and take it to a whole new level.
 As such, if you have remote employees the question you need to ask isn’t “do we need a cloud-based phone system?” but “how can we expect to survive and succeed without a cloud-based phone system?”

-To learn more about enabling your remote workers to thrive in the new world of work, contact us today and schedule your free live guided demo of our VoIP phone system, which we will deliver over-the-web.
+To learn more about enabling your remote workers to thrive in the new world of work, contact us today and schedule your free live guided demo of our cloud phone system, which we will deliver over-the-web.